advaitkumar3107/Andrew-Ng-Machine-Learning/README.md

 # Andrew-Ng-Machine-Learning
-Consists of the coding exercises for the coursera course by Andrew Ng in Machine Learning
+Consists of the coding exercises for the course by Andrew Ng in Machine Learning on Coursera